open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 and no interception hooks.
 For these libraries it is not possible to create library instrumentation.

-**Java agent instrumentation**: This is logic that is similar to library instrumentation, but instead of a user initializing classes themselves, a Java agent automatically initializes them during class loading by manipulating byte code.
+**Javaagent instrumentation**: This is logic that is similar to library instrumentation, but instead of a user initializing classes themselves, a Javaagent automatically initializes them during class loading by manipulating byte code.
 This allows a user to develop their apps without thinking about instrumentation and get it "for free".
 Often, the agent instrumentation will generate bytecode that is more or less identical to what a user would have written themselves in their app.